bantolov/RhetosWorkshop/Readme.md

 * What is Rhetos / Developing generated application without Rhetos
 * Build in Visual Studio: rhetos build, csc, rhetos dbupdate
-* When to use the Extends keyword and 1:1 relationships
+* When to use the Extends and Detail; Two writes for Extended entity
+* LINQ evaluation

 ## [Day 2](Day2/day2.md)